China sends top envoy Wang Yi to Russia for security talks

 China's foreign ministry said Mr Wang is in Russia for four days for "strategic security consultations".

-Russian news agency Tass, citing the Kremlin, said he would meet his Russian counterpart Sergei Lavrov and the Ukraine war would be a key topic of their talks.

-They will also discuss "the expansion of Nato forces and infrastructure in the Asia-Pacific region" and strengthening their coordination in international groupings such as the UN, it said.
+While China is keen on seeing an end to the Ukraine war so it can repair its relations with Europe, it also wants to "separate that outcome from determining who is to blame for the war", since it is sympathetic to Russia, noted Rorry Daniels, managing director of the Asia Society Policy Institute.

+"Inviting Putin to China is a way to show support for Russia but that support must also be framed as a legitimate attempt to get Russia to the negotiating table so that China doesn't worsen its position with the Europeans," she said.

-Mr Wang's visit comes days after Mr Putin's highly controversial welcome of Mr Kim, which the US alleged was to discuss the selling of North Korean arms to Russia.
+Mr Wang's visit comes days after Mr Putin's highly controversial welcome of Mr Kim in Russia's far east - a visit which the US alleged was to discuss the selling of North Korean arms to Russia.
 Moscow is thought to be facing a shortage of weapons and ammunition.

-Russia and North Korea said they talked about "military cooperation" and aid for Pyongyang's satellite programme.
+Russia and North Korea said they talked about "military co-operation" and aid for Pyongyang's satellite programme.

+Mr Kim has wrapped up his visit to Russia, the Korean Central News Agency said on Monday.
+He is heading home with presents including a Russian-made rifle, a cosmonaut's glove, a bulletproof vest, a fur hat and military drones, according to Russian media.

 When asked about Mr Kim's trip last week, China's foreign ministry declined to comment saying it was "something between their two countries".